-Richmond Hill, Georgia, includes two sites along the Colonial Coast Birding Trail:
+Richmond Hill, Georgia, proudly showcases two captivating stops along the Colonial Coast Birding Trail, offering bird enthusiasts an exceptional experience amidst stunning natural beauty.

 Fort McAllister State Historic Park, which marks the end of General William T. Sherman's March to the Sea during the Civil War, is located on the banks of the Ogeechee River, and includes a mix of salt marsh and forested habitats.
 Here, you’ll see painted buntings and other songbirds, wading birds, waterfowl such as wood ducks, and raptors such as osprey and bald eagles year round.
 In winter, migratory birds such as the northern harrier are seen.